cyperOM/wvugr/wp-admin/README.txt

-# This directory contains files that handle
+# This directory contains files that handle the administrative working of the website.
+Overall this directory contains the administrative low-level bindings which allows the group to edit the website on the top level.